Get On The List

 June, if you weren’t aware, is when tech geeks celebrate Christmas.
 Or as they call it, E3.
 At this year’s annual games conference, Microsoft unveiled the most powerful (and most expensive) console in the world.
 The Xbox One X features a sleek, minimalist black design, crammed with six teraflops of graphical power, an ultra-HD Blu-ray drive and 1TB of storage.
 We don’t even know what a teraflop is, but we’ll take as many as we can get.

-Available from 7 November at Microsoft
+Available from 7 November at Amazon

 Got a room with an empty 262-inch wall?
 Good news: Austrian-based luxury electronics brand C Seed has created the biggest 4K TV you’ll never be able to afford to fill the space.
 Measuring just short of three Smart Cars diagonally, the broadcasting behemoth is packed with a colour spectrum far beyond conventional sets and six integrated high-end speakers, so you never have to visit the cinema again.